by Trevor Waddington, Founder & President, Truth Tree

 Raise your hand if you have children.

-Keep your hand up if you love talking about your kiddos.
+If you really raised your hand (😏), you love talking about them.

-Your email doesn’t have to be a one-way info dump.
-Make it interactive; ask questions about their child, and, if you have it, definitely use the child’s first name.
+So ask questions about their child and, if you have it, definitely use their first name.

-- Would Clyde enjoy learning a second language?
+• Would Gregory enjoy learning a second language?

-- What is most important for you, Rachael, when looking for a school for Ross?
+• What is most essential for you to, [parent first name], when looking for a school for Tycho?

-Continue to make it about them by leading…with the child.
+Continue to make it about them by leading…with them.

 Build Rapport